The Main Details is

 preset Moods can be defined here.
 Once you have this section

-added+defined, a "set" button will appear next to the Mood
+added+defined, a "set" button will appear next to the Mood field the next time you open the

-field.
-Tempo Opener Start/End Date Comment
+Opener Start/End Date Comment

 Choose from Advert,